thi-ng/umbrella-docs-temp/atom.view.deref.md

 ## View.deref() method

 Returns view's value.
 If the view has a transformer, the transformed value is returned.
 The transformer is only run once per value change.
-See class comments about difference between lazy/eager behaviors.

 <b>Signature:</b>